MGIC Investment Corporation (MTG) Shares Down Despite Recent Market Volatility

-MGIC Investment Corporation (NYSE: MTG)’s stock price has decreased by -3.48 compared to its previous closing price of 13.81.
-Despite this, the company has seen a loss of -3.05% in its stock price over the last five trading days.
+MGIC Investment Corporation (NYSE: MTG)’s stock price has decreased by -3.33 compared to its previous closing price of 12.90. however, the company has experienced a -9.90% decrease in its stock price over the last five trading days.
+Barron’s reported on 06/28/21 that The Housing Market Is Still Hot.
+That’s Good News for These Three Mortgage Insurers.

 Is It Worth Investing in MGIC Investment Corporation (NYSE: MTG) Right Now?

-MGIC Investment Corporation (NYSE: MTG) has a price-to-earnings ratio of 4.77x that is above its average ratio.
-Additionally, the 36-month beta value for MTG is 1.35.
-There are mixed opinions on the stock, with 5 analysts rating it as a “buy,” 0 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”
+MGIC Investment Corporation (NYSE: MTG) has a higher price-to-earnings ratio of 4.46x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.35.
+Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 0 as “overweight,” 4 as “hold,” and 0 as “sell.”

 Do You Know The Best Place To Find Gains In Volatile Markets?